Hammercroft/m4t/README.md

 - **All non-reserved messages** (displayable text) must be acknowledged.
 - ACK format: `|^~ACK <acknowledgedMsgId> <acknowledgedMsg>`
 - `<acknowledgedMsgId>` → numeric string of the signed short ID.
-- `<acknowledgedMsg>` → original UTF-8 message content.
+- `<acknowledgedMsg>` → acknowledged UTF-8 message content.
+(Might be modified or filtered for display purposes)
 - ACKs **must never themselves trigger further ACKs**.
 ---

 # Roadmap
 - [x] Implement a hub/relay program to support multiple clients in a server-mediated chat.
 - [ ] Add a contract system providing:
-  - [ ] Message acknowledgements
+  - [x] Message acknowledgements
   - [ ] Encryption
   - [ ] Message source filtering

 ---

 # Contributing
 Contributions are welcome.
-Please preserve the "godclass" nature of M4TChatProgram and M4TChatHub.

 1. Fork the repository.
 2. Create a feature branch for your changes.